jrandleman/C-Declass/README.md

   int size() { return len; } // return a local member value from method

   // create class constructors by making a "typeless" method w/ the same name of the class
-  // -- gets invoked at every object delcaration so long as "(<args>)" are provided,
+  // => gets invoked at every object delcaration so long as "(<args>)" are provided,
   //    otherwise object only get default values without calling its constructor.
   Stack(int array[], int length) {
     for(int i = 0; i < length; ++i)
       push(array[i]);
+  }

+  // class destructor, formatted like a ctor but prefixed w/ '~',
+  // is invoked once an object is out of scope ~Stack() {
+    printf("Stack object destroyed!\n");
   }
 }